Click Here To Schedule A Consultation

 What do facial fillers do?

-Not only do dermal fillers boost volume in the treatment area, facial fillers can also help to eliminate or reduce the appearance of smile lines (nasolabial folds), marionette lines, and vertical lip lines.
+Not only do dermal fillers boost volume in the treatment area, but facial fillers can also help to eliminate or reduce the appearance of smile lines (nasolabial folds), marionette lines, and vertical lip lines.
 They can also be used to improve the appearance of depressed scars, like acne scars, by restoring volume to the depressed area.
-Cosmetic treatment with facial fillers proves to be an excellent option for patients who are looking to restore lost volume, whether it is a volume that has been lost in the midface as a result of the natural aging process, or simple lip, cheek, or chin augmentation to enhance the contouring of the face.
+Cosmetic treatment with facial fillers proves to be an excellent option for patients who are looking to restore lost volume, whether it is a volume that has been lost in the midface as a result of the natural aging process or simple lip, cheek, or chin augmentation to enhance the contouring of the face.

 How do facial fillers work?